PDAC Mouse Model: UNKC06141

 Typical studies can be executed within 3-4 weeks of signing a quote.
 During this time, specific cell lines will be expanded in culture and models prepared.
 Typical models take 4-6 weeks for completion post initiation.

 Yes!
-The team at Ichor can work with your team to develop new model onboarding.
+Our team at Ichor can work with your team to develop new model onboarding.
 We have a vast selection of syngeneic cell lines available for use and our team of experts will work with you to meet your needs.